LostByteSoft/synergy-1.4-infos-tray-bar/README.md

 For use with synergy-v1.8.8-stable-Windows-x86.msi (or other 1.X.X versions)

-I change to version 1.8 for compatibility with linux and win10
+I change to version 1.8 for compatibility with linux x64 and win10 x64.

+Windows 64 bit required.

+Compatibility: Win 7 , Win 8 , Win 8.1 , Win 10

 Shoy an icon in the tray bar with options :